dlr-eoc/ukis-frontend-libraries/README.md

 - or use the modules in typescript source via path mapping [see Developing libraries and frontend side by side](DEVELOPMENT.md)

-**How to install Packges from GitHub**
+**How to install Packages from GitHub**

 1. [Create a personal access token on your github account](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with (read:packages, repo, write:packages)

-2. Authenticate by logging in to npm, use the npm login
+2. Authenticate by logging in to GitHub npm Package Registry, use the npm login

 3. Create a [.npmrc file](https://docs.npmjs.com/configuring-npm/npmrc.html) in your folder or use --registry=https://npm.pkg.github.com on npm install